Curriculum

 Curriculum Statement

-Our aim is to successfully teach our students to listen, understand and appreciate world music and to experience inclusive performance and the process of Composition.
-These three essential elements of Music are taught and developed together with the aim to build personal skills that students can draw upon to succeed, not only in music lessons but also beyond school life and in future employment.
+Our aim is to successfully teach our students to listen, understand and appreciate music and to experience inclusive performance and the process of Composition.
+These three essential elements of Music are taught and developed together with the aim of building personal skills that students can draw upon to succeed, not only in music lessons but also beyond school life and in future employment.
 The life skills that are developed, and are at times explicitly taught, are an integral part of the development of the subject specific skills as well as creating well-rounded individuals.
-The core principles that we aim to develop are: Problem solving, perseverance, diligence, team work, time management, organisation, responsibility, cultural history, listening skills, confidence, social skills, discipline, self-evaluation, interpersonal skills, sense of achievement.
-Opportunities are intrinsic for students to be able to hone and develop the practical aspects of performance and composition.
+The core principles that we aim to develop are: Problem solving, perseverance, diligence, team work, time management, organisation, responsibility, cultural history, listening skills, confidence, social skills, discipline, self-evaluation, interpersonal skills and a sense of achievement.
+Opportunities are intrinsic for students to be able to hone and develop the practical aspects of performance and composition

 Curriculum Features